-Class passes normally expire 12 months after your purchase.
+Class passes expire 6 months after your purchase.
 FrontDesk normally send an email to clients a month before their class pass is about to expire.

-Please note that purchases for our workshops, class passes, and membership plans are non-refundable.
+Please note that purchases for our workshops, classes, class passes, and membership plans are non-refundable and non-transferable.
 In the case of lack of attendance due to injury or illness, clients may be eligible for partial credit back to their account to use for future purchases at Spinderella Studios.

 Contact us at (425) 221-2052 or email us at email@example.com.